vikram7/english-hindi/questions.md

 Are there any other indexes I should add?
 Where is a good spot to put that csv file?
 There looks like there are a lot of database queries going on.
 What's the deal?
+I should review the data to make sure it looks ok.